Adam Najem: Club

 On August 5, 2020, Najem returned to the United States, joining USL Championship side Tampa Bay Rowdies.

 On August 9, 2021, Najem signed with Canadian Premier League side Edmonton.
 On February 9, 2022, the club announced that Najem and all but two other players would not be returning for the 2022 season.

 On May 19, 2022, Najem signed a 25-day short-term contract with New York Red Bulls II.
 Najem made his first appearance for New York on May 21, 2022, in a 2–0 loss to Indy Eleven.

 International

 In August 2018, Najem received his first international call-up to the Afghanistan national team.

 Personal

 Adam's brother, David, is also a professional footballer.

+After his playing career, Adam joined new MLS Next Pro team CT United as their Director of Scouting.